 All others submitting abstracts will need to cover their own air/ground travel, hotel and conference registration.

 If the nominating committee chooses your abstract, you will be invited to showcase your poster to conference attendees.
-The poster session will be Friday, June 9th, 2023 from 6:00pm-6:30pm CST.
+The poster session will be announced later this year.

 Two awards will be given: one to the top in-training individual submission and the second to the overall top abstract (regardless of submitter status).
-The winner of each will give an oral presentation on Saturday, June 10th at 8:30am.
+The winner of each will give an oral presentation.
 If the same individual wins both awards, they will only do one oral presentation.

 You will need to submit a blind copy of your abstract with all personally identifying information removed which will be used for judging by our Nominating Committee.
 Results will be tabulated and all submitters will be notified of their abstracts status by April 30, 2023.
 Full details regarding the poster session and oral presentations will be given at that time.